inmass/safe-json-formatter/CONTRIBUTING.md

-# Contributing to JSON Formatter
+# Contributing to Safe JSON Formatter

 Thank you for your interest in contributing!
 This project prioritizes security and privacy, so please keep that in mind when contributing.